-The findings of your fire risk assessment will help you to develop your emergency plan, the instruction, information and training you need to provide; the co-operation and co-ordination arrangements you may need to have with other responsible people and the arrangements for maintenance and testing of the fire precautions.
-If you are required to record the significant findings of your fire risk assessment then these arrangements must also be recorded.
+The findings of your fire risk assessment will help you to develop your emergency plan, identify the instruction, information and training you need to provide, identify the co-operation and co-ordination arrangements you may need to have with other responsible people, and identify the arrangements for maintenance and testing of the fire precautions.
+If you have identified any significant findings that require additional fire-protection measures, you need to develop an action plan.

-Further guidance about fire safety records with an example is given in Part 2, Section 7.1.
+Further guidance about safety records with examples is given in Part 2, Section 7.1.